ABOUT THE TOURS

 If there is time and interest we can add the Erie Canal Museum to the Southern tour... truly worthwhile seeing.

-Taking such a tour cost $250 per person.
+Ask for the current price.
 Half the payment is expected to reserve your seat.
 In the event you cancel, your payment is non-refundable, if we cannot fill your seat.
 This price includes van rental, gas, driver, two meals, and overnight lodging at a retreat center.
 You can pay by going to paypal.me/pennclark7

 Contact me at